pglevy/wiki-import-test/Home.md

 ### Why we exist

-To help Bixal capitalize on and create new business opportunities by engaging in structured design challenges, self-directed initiatives, and open-source projects.
+To help Bixal explore new business opportunities by engaging in structured design challenges, self-directed initiatives, and open-source projects.

 ### Our objectives